mfem/web/src/pri-dual-vec.md

 ## Primal Vectors

-The finite element method is based on the notion that a smooth function can be approximated by a sum of piecewise functions called *basis functions*:
+The finite element method is based on the notion that a smooth function can be approximated by a sum of piece-wise functions called *basis functions*:
 $$f(\vec{x})\approx\sum_i f_i \phi_i(\vec{x}) \label{expan}$$
 The support of an individual basis function, $\;\phi_i(\vec{x})$, will either be a single zone or a collection of zones that share a common vertex, edge, or